-San Francisco Geo-ethnicities
+San Francisco Geo-Ethnicities

+I had been wanting to better understand the geographical characteristics of race and ethnicity in the San Francisco/Bay Area region where I reside.
 The US Census has plenty of updated information on this topic, and Uber recently released Kepler.gl, an in-browser application to visualize maps.
-With both of these, it became easy to build this interactive map.
+With both of these, it was relatively easy to build this interactive map.

-A few highlights of the visualization:
+A few notable highlights that can be seen in the visualization:

 - Ethnicities congregate in clusters.
 In other words, your race/ethnicity is likely the same as that of your neighbors.